-For details on notes receivables and trade receivables (including overdue receivables) and allowance for impairment, please refer to note 6(c).
+For details on notes receivables and accounts receivable (including overdue receivables) and allowance for impairment, please refer to note 6(c).

-The amount of revenue recognized for the years ended December 31, 2020 and 2019 that was included in the contract liability balance at the beginning of the period were \$685,717 thousand and \$815,382 thousand, respectively.
+The amount of revenue recognized for the years ended December 31, 2021 and 2020 that was included in the contract liability balance at the beginning of the period were \$738,819 thousand and \$685,717 thousand, respectively.